seldonian-framework/Tutorials/_tutorials/decision_trees.md

 </p>

 <p>
-    In brief, the Seldonian decision tree model relabels the leaf node probabilities so that the model's predictions enforce the behavioral constraints while maintaining high accuracy.
+    In brief, the Seldonian decision tree model relabels the leaf node label probabilities so that the model's predictions enforce the behavioral constraints while maintaining high accuracy.
 </p>

 <div align="center">
     <figure>
         <img src="{{ "/assets/img/dtree_tutorial/example_sklearn_tree.png" | relative_url}}" class="img-fluid mt-4" style="width: 100%"  alt="Scikit-learn decision tree">
         <figcaption align="left"> <b>Figure 1</b> - A simple decision tree with <code class="codesnippet">max_depth=2</code> built using scikit-learn's DecisionTreeClassifier on a binary classification problem.
-Each internal node (including the root node) displays the feature split condition, the gini index, the number of samples that reach the node, and the "value" vector.
-Each leaf node displays the gini index, the number of samples that reach the node, and the "value" vector.
+Each internal node (including the root node) displays the feature split condition, the gini index, the number of samples that reach the node, and a "value" vector.
+Each leaf node displays the gini index, the number of samples that reach the node, and a "value" vector.
 For internal nodes, the first element of the value vector is the number of samples that meet the split condition, and the second number is the number that do not.
 For leaf nodes, the two numbers in the value vector indicate the number of samples whose true labels are 0 and 1, respectively. </figcaption>
     </figure>
 </div>

 <p>
     Let's assume we have obtained the decision tree in Figure 1 by training an instance of scikit-learn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html">DecisionTreeClassifier</a> on some imaginary tabular dataset.
-Our goal is to enforce behavioral constraints on this model with high confidence, e.g., $1-\delta = 0.95$.
+Our goal is to enforce behavioral constraints on this model with high confidence.
 First, we obtain the probabilities of predicting the positive and negative class in each leaf node.
-The most straightforward way to do this is to consider the probabilities to be the fraction of samples that have each label.
+The most straightforward way to do this is to consider the probabilities to be the fraction of samples that reach the leaf node that belong to each true label class (in this case, 0 or 1).
 Taking the left-most leaf node as an example, the probabilities for predicting the 0th and 1st classes are:
 </p>

 $$ \Pr(\hat{y} = 0) = \frac{8812}{8812+4471} \approx 0.66 $$
 $$ \Pr(\hat{y} = 1) = \frac{4471}{8812+4471} \approx 0.34 $$

 <p>
     Because these probabilities are redundant (i.e., $ \Pr(\hat{y} = 1) = 1.0 - \Pr(\hat{y} = 0)$), we only need to compute one of them for each leaf node.
 Our convention is to only compute $\Pr(\hat{y} = 1)$.
-Now, we want to tune these probabilities in the KKT optimization procedure subject to our behavioral constraint(s).
+The probabilities of each leaf node are what we want to tune using the KKT optimization procedure subject to our behavioral constraint(s).
 However, probabilities are bounded between 0 and 1, and the optimization procedure works best with unbounded parameters.
 Therefore, for the $j$th leaf node, we define a parameter, $\theta_j \in (-\infty,\infty)$, such that:
 </p>

 $$